Fostering Enterprise Conversations Around Data on Collaboration Platforms: Interview Study

+Our third set of design requirements pertained to supporting the lifecycle of dashboard snapshots once they are shared (\textbf{DR3}): providing a repository for past snapshots (\textbf{DR3a}), telemetry information (\textbf{DR3b}), and the means to automatically update stale snapshots (\textbf{DR3c}).
+These requirements are reflected in our interviewees' comments relating to the mechanisms for sharing, monitoring, and maintaining snapshots, mechanisms that must reflect organizational values with respect to responsibility and trust.

-\bpstart{Ensure trust in conversations around data} In an anecdote about miscommunication due to sharing outdated data, P1 said that \textit{``pulling data from my snapshot to plug into a presentation [\ldots] that's when it would be helpful to have the ability to say, please don't use this data after this date.''} Absent this caveat, outdated data could circulate across an organization beyond the creator's control.
-Similarly, S3 mentioned that \textit{``the majority of [people] don't spend their time looking for missing data,''} emphasizing the necessity of status indicators.
-However, S4 suggested a need for more flexibility when framing such status messages, such as by adding \mbox{contextual statements}.
+\bpstart{Ensure trust in conversations around data} Referring to an anecdote about organizational miscommunication as a result of sharing outdated data, P1 told us that when \textit{``pulling data from my snapshot to plug into a presentation, [\ldots] it would be helpful to have the ability to say: `please don't use this data after this date'.''} Absent this caveat, outdated data could circulate across an organization beyond the creator's control.
+In addition, S3 mentioned that \textit{``the majority of [people] don't spend their time looking for missing data,''} emphasizing the necessity of status indicators.
+Meanwhile, S5 said that indications of completeness would foster inter-organizational communication: \textit{``by the nature of the financial processing, there's some people that miss their target deadlines and the data is incomplete,''} (which is not necessarily someone's fault).
+S4 also noted a need for flexibility when including these caveats, such as by adding contextual remarks.
+Therefore, snapshot tools should support explicitly communicating different factors that impact the validity of a snapshot, especially for viewers who may not be inclined to question it.

 Reliability and trust is also critical with respect to automated updates.
-P9 pointed out that some snapshots require verification steps before publishing an update, particularly when they have a large audience or an important executive audience.
-S6 asked if on a \textit{``Friday afternoon, you're looking at data and you have to put in a narrative about the data.
-Is there someplace that we could put that narrative that captures that to refresh and push out on a Sunday?''} Thus, functionality to defer, correct, or retract automated updates could be useful to ensure trust in shared content.
+P9 pointed out that some snapshots would require verification steps before publishing an update, particularly when they have an important executive audience.
+S6 asked if on a \textit{``Friday afternoon, you're looking at data and you have to put in a narrative about the data, is there someplace that we could put that narrative that captures that to refresh and push out on a Sunday?''} Accordingly, functionality to defer, correct, or retract automated updates could be useful to ensure trust in shared content while reducing time and efforts for managing routine data communication.